wdmartins/circuit-mqtt/README.md

 Note: if you get an error saying "Address already in use" is probably because the broker is already running.

-Also not the port number (usually 1883) you will needed to configured the application.
+Also note the port number (usually 1883) you may need it to configured the application.

 Test the mosquitto installation:
   1. Open two terminals